-Did you recently or not so recent work with a web designer?
+Did you recently or not so recently work with a web designer?
 What was the outcome?
 Was there anything you would have done differently in retrospect?
 Is there anything you wish your web designer would have done differently?
-Please feel free to let us know so our audience can benefit as well, and grab our feed so you don’t miss our next post!
+Please feel free to comment below so our audience can benefit as well, and grab our feed so you don’t miss our next post!
 And feel free to share our post with your audience!

 Thank you!
 We appreciate your help to end bad business websites, one pixel at a time!